Building your credentials

 - Interpersonal communication skills

-Check out Association of Schools and Colleges of Optometry (ASCO) Admission Requirements to learn more about the perquisite courses for each school and click here for a list of email address to each schools Admissions Office.
-Optometry school and college applicants are urged to make their own determinations regarding the suitability of a school or college including visiting the schools and colleges’ official websites and gathering information regarding applicant profiles, class size, prerequisite courses, NBEO pass rates, faculty-student ratios, pre-clinical and clinical training and other information.
-Accurate data which is provided by the schools and colleges can be found on the Data & Surveys webpage.
+Prerequisite courses of each optometry school, compiled annually by the Association of Schools and Colleges of Optometry (ASCO), is found here.
+Look up more information on schools in the ASCO’s optometry programs admissions directory, found here.
+Applicants should make their own determinations regarding the suitability of an optometry school or college including visiting its official website and gathering information regarding applicant profiles, class sizes, prerequisite courses, National Board of Examiners in Optometry (NBEO) pass rates, faculty-student ratios, pre-clinical and clinical training, and other information.
+Compiled data provided by the schools and colleges can be found on the Data & Surveys webpage.

 Note: Optometry schools may also require background checks of applicants before matriculation.